plone/plone.app.caching/docs/rulesets-and-caching-operations.rst

 this: via debug response headers and via debug logging.

-Several debug response headers are added automatically by plone.app.caching and plone.cahing.
+Several debug response headers are added automatically by plone.app.caching and plone.caching.
 These headers include:

 * ``X-Cache-Rule: <matching rule id>``